vohvelikissa/learninglangs/README.md

 - [ ] Own project

 ## Lessons Learned: Typescript for the new programmer
+- this article had a preview of the basic syntax of typescript.
+I am excited to learn more

 # Java
 - [ ] Read documentation while trying out every feature